AD | Collaborative post

 Create a seating area

 After a long day, no matter what that might be doing, you will probably want to come home and sit down and relax.
 Sometimes that can be hard if you’re inside the house because there’s always something to be done.
 Find a quiet, cosy area of your garden and add in some luxury rattan furniture.
 You’ll be able to sit in the garden on an evening, put your feet up and maybe have a glass of wine or read a book.
+Another great way to relax is in a hammock and you can find loads of great hammocks from Tropilex.

 No one wants to sit outside in the dark but you also won’t want to sit with really bright lights in your face.
 There are lots of options for garden fairy lights and lots of ways that you can use them.
 You could add them to a pergola or maybe along your fence and gate.
 Your garden will look magical all lit up.